-We want to give you all the tools to help you plan the perfect summer vacation/language learning adventure.
-From amazing Spanish courses which provide the chance to enjoy the weather to weekend adventures and fun outdoor activities, this summer in Barcelona is your time to shine!
+We want to give you all the tools you need to help you plan the perfect summer vacation and language learning adventure.
+From amazing Spanish courses, which provide the chance to enjoy the weather, to weekend adventures and fun outdoor activities, this summer in Barcelona is your time to shine!
 Think of this post as a sort of map to plan out your Spanish Summer Courses in Barcelona language learning adventure!

 Which Spanish Course will you Take?

 Expanish offers a variety of courses meant to be tailored to your language learning goals.
-Of course all of our courses will help you achieve your goals in a fun and exciting way, we have handpicked the courses we believe are the most fun in the summertime!
+Without a doubt, all of our courses will help you achieve your goals in a fun and exciting way, below we have handpicked the courses we believe are the most fun in the summertime!

 Spanish in the City

-What better way to learn Spanish in Barcelona than exploring the city, interacting with locals and learning their favorite spots to hang out?
-As you take classes in the morning, your afternoons will be filled with exploring and the beautiful city of Barcelona and soak up the sun!
+What better way to learn Spanish in Barcelona than exploring the city, interacting with locals and learning their favorite spots to hang out.
+As classes are taught in the morning, your afternoons will be filled with exploring the beautiful city of Barcelona and soaking up the sun!

-In the morning you will be able to escape the heat in our modern boutique centrally located school.
+In the morning you will be able to escape the heat in our centrally located boutique school that is fully equipped with modern facilities.
 After a lunch break, you will be able to explore Barcelona in the heat of the summer.
-A nice museum stop is normally included, which means a break from the heat and escaping into the AC.
+A nice museum stop is normally included, which means taking a break from the heat and escaping into the AC.

-The courses take place three times a week, for short, two hour periods.
-Even though it’s not a lot of time, the classes are structured in a way which ensures that you will be speaking Spanish from the very first day.
-You will also be provided with the tools necessary for you to keep learning even after you leave the classroom!
+Private Spanish lessons are taught according to your schedule, but a minimum of two-fifty minute classes are required per week.
+Even though it’s not a lot of time, classes are structured in a way that ensures you will be speaking Spanish from the very first day.
+You will also be provided with the tools necessary to keep learning even after you leave the classroom!

-Interested in gaining the skills you need to get by as you explore Barcelona and take advantage of the glorious weather, this course is for you!
+Interested in gaining the skills you need to get by as you explore Barcelona and taking advantage of the glorious weather?
+Then this course is for you!

 Soak Up the Sun: Barcelona’s Beautiful Beaches

-What better way to spend your afternoons free than at the beach.
-Whether you like to lay out with a towel under an umbrella with a good book, work on your tan as you play catch, or frolic in the waves, Barcelona has a beach for you!
+What better way to spend your free afternoons than at the beach.
+Whether you like to lay out on a towel under an umbrella with a good book, work on your tan as you play catch, or frolic in the waves, Barcelona has a beach for you!

 Nova Icaria Beach

 If you are looking for a beach to lay back and soak up the rays, this is the place for you!
-Spending more than 200 miles of beautiful sand and sea, it is one of the most peaceful beaches in Barcelona and has a great diversity of restaurants.
-Barcelona hosted the 1992 Olympics, and homage, Noca Icaria Beach has created a game area fully equipped with ping-pong tables and volleyball courts.
+Spaning more than 200 miles of beautiful sand and sea, it is one of the most peaceful beaches in Barcelona and has a great diversity of restaurants.
+In 1992, Barcelona hosted the Olympics and as homage to this moment Noca Icaria Beach has created a game area fully equipped with ping-pong tables and volleyball courts.

 A half hour train ride North of Barcelona, this is a pristine and tranquil beach full of golden white sand.
 Much less busy than the other beaches, Ocata beach is the perfect place to kick back and relax.
 Long, and wide, this beach has plenty of space and attracts fewer tourists than those beaches by the city.
 This is the perfect place for you to get some privacy – somewhat of a luxury in the summertime when visitors usually have to compete for towel space on some of the more popular beaches.